 Now what happens if we throw in our 20 knot wind from the northwest?
 Our turn radius will be greatest with the wind at our back and that requires we begin our turn at TORBY:

-Figure: Teterboro ILS Runway 06 Circle to Runway 01, Stable Approach, 20 knot crosswind, from GoogleEarth with Eddie's Scribbles.
+Teterboro ILS Runway 06 Circle to Runway 01, stable approach, 20 knot crosswind, from GoogleEarth with my notes.

 But even with that wind, starting our turn earlier allows us to avoid overflying the stadium, Xanadu, and the towers and still roll out on final for a stable approach.
 Now what if we still insist on flying inside the stadium?

-Figure: Teterboro ILS Runway 06 Circle to Runway 01, Unstable Approach, 20 knot crosswind, from GoogleEarth with Eddie's Scribbles.
+Teterboro ILS Runway 06 Circle to Runway 01, unstable approach, 20 knot crosswind, from GoogleEarth with my notes.

 Well it simply cannot be done.
 We will need to increase our bank angle but even then we are likely to end up over the stadium and then it will be impossible to rollout on course.
 Limiting the bank angle to 45° I think you might be able to roll out over the numbers at 80 feet.
 That is hardly a stable approach!

 ILS Runway 19 - Circle to Runway 24

 The ILS Runway 19, Circle 24 is easier in two respects but harder in two others.
 It is easier because you don't have to worry about encroaching onto Newark's airspace and you don't have to worry about overflying the MetLife Stadium, the Xanadu Center, or those radio towers.
 But it is harder because you don't have any good visual references and things happen much faster due to the proximity of both runway ends.
 Depending on your avionics, there are techniques to help.